Austria's Fragmented E-Government: 5,627 Public Websites

 The Initial Situation: Why This Analysis?

-Anyone discussing a "Federal CMS" or a central government platform first needs a clear answer to a seemingly trivial question: How many websites does the Austrian state actually operate?
+Anyone debating a "Federal CMS" or a central government platform first needs a clear answer to a seemingly trivial question: how many websites does the Austrian state actually operate?

-This analysis does not close the directory gap – it makes it visible.
-The result of focused research: 5,627 documented web presences at the federal, state, and municipal levels.
-The actual number is likely to be a multiple of this.
+This analysis does not close the directory gap; it makes it visible.
+Focused research turned up 5,627 documented web presences across the federal, provincial, and municipal levels.
+The true figure is likely several times higher.

 5,627